waaamgd4/WAAAM/README.md

-Dedicated to educating and empowering individuals and businesses to protect themselves in an increasingly digital environment.
+SAFE is an organization dedicated to educating and empowering individuals and businesses to protect themselves in an increasingly digital environment.
 As online activity grows in Egypt, so do the risks of cybercrimes such as fraud, identity theft, and cyberbullying.

 SAFE uses creative graphic design, engaging content, and clear messaging to simplify complex cybersecurity concepts and raise awareness about the importance of safe online practices.
 It also promotes digital awareness in the AI era, helping people stay informed as technology evolves.